A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Introduction

 \section{Introduction}

-Recently, a lot of emphasis has been placed on how distributed systems can exploit different levels of \emph{consistency} in order to improve performances on specific tasks and network configurations, while maintaining correctness \cite{Vogels:2009:EC:1435417.1435432,Brewer:2000:TRD:343477.343502,DeCandia:2007:DAH:1323293.1294281}.
-Another topic strictly related to consistency is \emph{coordination}, usually informally interpreted as a mechanism which permits to achieve a distributed agreement on some property of a system \cite{Fagin:2003:RK:995831}.
-If we consider consistency as such, coordination can be seen as a tool able to enforce consistency when, in the natural execution of a system, this property is not achievable in general.
-For instance, in MapReduce, reduce tasks start their computation strictly after map tasks have completed (coordination).
-This permits to avoid situations in which late-arriving values can jeopardize the final outcome (consistency).
+Recent research has explored ways to exploit different levels of \emph{consistency} in order to improve the performance of distributed systems \wrt specific tasks and network configurations while preserving correctness \cite{Vogels:2009:EC:1435417.1435432,DeCandia:2007:DAH:1323293.1294281,Brewer:2000:TRD:343477.343502}.
+A topic strictly related to consistency is \emph{coordination}, usually informally interpreted as a mechanism to accomplish a distributed agreement on some system property \cite{FaginHMV03}.
+Indeed, coordination can be used to enforce consistency when, in the natural execution of a system, the latter is not guaranteed.